Digitalry/teleoe-sms-phpcode/README.md

-# teleo-sms-phpcode
+# teleoe-sms-phpcode
 Integrate Bulk SMS API in php code to send SMS in India.
-Visit https://bulkvoicecall.com (OR) https://digitalry.com for more help.
+Visit https://teleoe.com for sms account signup and more help.

 References: